 I think so, as I see other Flight Attendants logging in every time we land.
 But I’ve completely given up on looking for love, so I wouldn’t know.
 I’d like to think that I’m open to falling in love and I still log into my Tinder profile occasionally.
 But I’m bored of constantly swiping through an online dating app looking for love.
 I’d rather get out there and explore the world in which we live, travelling solo.
 I’m happy to wait and see where it leads me on life’s journey.
 So hopefully I’ll happen to stumble upon my soulmate somewhere along the way!

 This actually dawned on me during my recent adventures travelling solo whilst on vacation.

-I spent a week alone on the Gili Islands in December last year and fell in love.
-In love, with the serenity of island living.
-Living on island time and not having a care in the world!
-I set off to explore this romantic destination, not realizing that it was honeymoon central at that time of year!
+I spent a week alone on the Gili Islands in December last year and fell in love… In love with the serenity of island living, living on island time and not having a care in the world!
+I set off to explore this romantic destination, not realising that it was honeymoon central at that time of year.
 But as it turns out, it didn’t bother me at all.
 In fact, after a few days of relaxing in my own company, I decided to take a day trip.
 And then I saw dating from a whole new perspective!

 Waiting to board the boat for an island-hopping snorkelling adventure, I sat on the shore of the beach.
 Watching the waves roll in, I felt completely relaxed and excited to set sail.
 Until other members of the group arrived.
 Amongst them, was a couple that was holidaying together, possibly for the first time.
 Yet it was not quite as romantic as I’d imagined.
 To my surprise, they could not stop fighting!
 Over who should put the sunscreen in their bag.
 Or, who should hold the camera.
 It was so unsettling and I could not help but feel sad for them.
 We were in paradise and all they could focus on was the smallest, most insignificant details.